Pulse-Steven/Windows-Ansible/README.md

 Note: The Windows Subsystem for Linux (Beta) is not supported by Microsoft or Ansible and should not be used for production systems.

-Applies To: Windows 10 (Anniversary update or later), Windows Server 2008 R2, Windows Server 2012, Must be 64 -bit and up to date will not work on 32-bit
+Applies To: Windows 10 (Anniversary update or later) Must be 64 -bit and up to date will not work on 32-bit

 ## How to enable: (Windows 10)
 1. Search for "Windows Update"